amdevito/263/Exercises/mapMTLMusicScape/README.md

     - Interview
     - Story
     - Playlist
-    - User Created - Users can create their own audio Gems and submit to be included in their chosen neighbourhood (preferrably something that represents the neighbourhood to them).
+    - User Created - Users can create their own audio Gems and submit to be included in their chosen neighbourhood (preferably something that represents the neighbourhood to them).
     - Random will choose one of the above methods.
 - NEXT: At the bottom of the app, the user's choices will be displayed - 'how they are searching' TO 'what type of audio gem' IN 'neighbourhood' - this section is in pink under 'My Current Hunt'.